-Ambetter requires each Contract holder to pay their premiums and this is communicated on your monthly billing statements.
-Ambetter payment policies were developed based on guidance from the Centers for Medicare and Medicaid Services (CMS) recommendations against accepting third party premiums.
-Consistent with CMS guidance, the following are the ONLY acceptable third parties who may pay Ambetter premiums on your behalf:
+We require each Contract holder to pay their premiums and this is communicated on your monthly billing statements.
+Our payment policies were developed based on guidance from the Centers for Medicare and Medicaid Services (CMS) recommendations against accepting third party premiums.
+Consistent with CMS guidance, the following are the ONLY acceptable third parties who may pay premiums on your behalf:

 - 1. Ryan White HIV/AIDS Program under title XXVI of the Public Health Service Act; - 2.
 Indian tribes, tribal organizations or urban Indian organizations; - 3.
 State and Federal Government programs; - 4.
 Family members; - 5.
-Private, not-for-profit foundations which have no incentive for financial gain, no financial relationship, or affiliation with Providers of Covered Services and supplies on behalf of Members, where eligibility is determined based on defined criteria without regard to health status and where payments are made in advance for a coverage period from the Effective Date of eligibility through the remainder of the calendar year; or - 6.
-Approved premium sponsorship programs.
+An employer for an employee under an Individual Coverage Health Reimbursement Account (ICHRA) or Qualified Small Employer Health Reimbursement Account (QSEHRA) plan; or - 6.
+Private, not-for-profit foundations which have no incentive for financial gain, no financial relationship, or affiliation with Providers of Covered Services and supplies on behalf of Members, where eligibility is determined based on defined criteria without regard to health status and where payments are made in advance for a coverage period from the Effective Date of eligibility through the remainder of the calendar year; or

+7. Approved premium sponsorship programs.

-Upon discovery that premiums were paid by a person or entity other than those listed above, we may reject the payment and inform the Member that the payment was not accepted and that the subscription charges remain due.
+Upon discovery that premiums were paid by a person or entity other than those listed above, we may reject the payment and inform the Member that the payment was not accepted and that the premium charges remain due.